 And you can key into live videos to promote your behind the scenes, create one on one interactions with your audience, paid partnerships on influencer platforms, among other ways.

+One of the key areas this can be noticed is in the area of brand reputational management.
 Yes, you can think the cancel culture is just a thing in Europe and America, in Africa, it is also gaining grounds.
 And very fast too.

 Popularly known as dragging, the cancel culture in Africa sees clients using the social media platforms to call out, exert pressure on or even bully brands.